Soben/franklin-square-hoa/declaration.md

 ### Section 6.
 Parking.

 No vehicle shall be parked on any part of any Lot except in the parking area designated by the Association.
-No truck, house or travel trailer, motor home, camper, boat, or boat trailer shall be parked in the Project.
+No truck with more than 3/4 ton capacity, house or travel trailer, motor home, camper, boat, or boat trailer shall be parked in the Project unless they are concealed from public view within a garage or similar structure.
 No trailers or commercial vehicles other than those present for business with a household may be parked in the Project, and those vehicles present for business shall not remain longer than during regular business hours.

 ### Section 7.
 Easements and Utilities.